- How it does it work?

 When your website is accessed by a user, our consent banner will instantly read and apply the configuration file, allowing all necessary cookies and blocking the rest, until all, some or none are allowed, based on the consent given by the users interaction with the banner.

-If one script has been assessed to be the initiator of several cookies and these cookies belong to different categories, then the script will be blocked unless all categories the cookies belong to have been consented to.
+If a script has been identified as the initiator of several cookies and these cookies belong to different categories, then this script will be blocked unless all categories that the cookies belong to have been consented to.

 The script abc.js is the source of two cookies: a preference cookie named favorite_page and a statistics cookie named visitor_stats.

 If the user visiting the website decides to give their consent to only preference cookies, opting out of statistics and marketing cookies, all scripts setting statistics and marketing cookies will be blocked.

 In our example abc.js would be blocked as well and favorite_page would not be set, despite the user opting in to preference cookies.

 In the Cookiebot Manager, in Settings under the 'Your scripts' you can see the difference between the two scripts used for the different blocking modes by switching between the Automatic and Manual cookie blocking modes.
 The switch between the two options is only a switch between what is displayed in the manager and does not necessarily present the functionality implemented on your website.